 That language gets typed just above the doctor’s signature line, where the doctor will definitely see it.
 If the doctor disagrees with the alleged onset date, he crosses it out.

 Once the form is signed, the treating source is giving an opinion that the claimant’s functional limitations have existed since onset.
-This is great stuff!

 Should the judge ask “well what about the onset date?” at the hearing, you can point out that language on the form, and that the treating source opinion relates the claimant’s functional limitations back to the onset date.
-It is a very tidy solution to this problem.